jjyr/jjyr.github.com/_posts/2020-10-21-Rust-no-std.markdown

 ### What is Rust no-std?

 In std Rust, which is people default learned version.
 We can print messages to the console, read from files, and open URLs.
-All these features are underlayer provided by the execution environment: our operation system.
+All these features are underlayer provided by the execution environment: our operating system.
 Our OS support printing text to the screen, connect to the internet via socket, or increase memory when we allocate too many data structures on the heap; rust delegate these works to OS via syscalls so we can do all these.

 You can look through the [modules of std](https://doc.rust-lang.org/stable/std/#modules) and try to identify which module depends on the OS(hint: net, file, ..); if we do not have an operating system that provides these features, we can't use them.